In addition to this Know Before You Go page, please visit our FAQs page to find out all the nitty-gritty details about your SeaTrek voyage.

 The US dollar is the currency of the islands and many places accept MasterCard or Visa, but cash is often preferred when spending less than $20.

-Every student is required to bring $200 emergency funds for all voyages that will be held by their captain until the day before departure.
+Every student is required to bring $100 emergency funds for the BVI voyages and $200 emergency funds for the Explorer voyages that will be held by their captain until the day before departure.
 At that time it will be given back to the student to do with as he/she pleases.
 Please have this money ready in an envelope with your name on it when you arrive.
 You must also have $20 for departure tax to get out of the country.
 This is a tax that YOU pay at the airport or ferry dock.

 We recommend that students bring $50 to $75 spending money per week.
 Students are always wanting to get a coke ($2) or an ice cream ($6) when we go to port and of course everyone wants to buy souvenirs.
 Students will also have the opportunity to eat out on occasion if they so wish.
 Keep in mind however, that dining out can be very, very expensive.
 A cheeseburger/coke and fries is $15 to $20 including tip.
 Trust us on this – you will rarely see your captains eating at any of the local places.